lorinachey/AI-ML-Practice/Vision-Language/rl-vla-robotics-README.md

 ### 2.4 Toward Integration

-While these paradigms originated separately, current research explores how to combine them for enhancing robot capabilities.
+While these approaches originated separately, current research explores how to combine them for enhancing robot capabilities.
 RL provides a mechanism for adaptive control and feedback-driven learning, while VLAs supply semantic priors and contextual understanding.
-It's hypothesized that integrating the two will enable robots to act optimally AND also understand what they are doing and why.
+It's hypothesized that integrating the two will enable robots to act optimally and also understand what they are doing and why.

 ## 3. Where RL Meets VLA

-The combination of Reinforcement Learning with Vision-Language-Action models is still an active area of research, but several promising strategies have emerged.
-In this section, we'll explore two main approaches: fine-tuning VLAs with RL and using hierarchical architectures that combine both methods.
+The combination of Reinforcement Learning with Vision-Language-Action models is an active area of research and several promising strategies have emerged.
+In this section, we'll explore two main approaches: fine-tuning VLAs with RL and hierarchical architectures that combine both.

 ### 3.1 RL Fine-Tuning of VLA Models

-VLA models are great at generalizing to new situations, but they can fall short when tasks demand high precision think contact-rich manipulation like inserting a peg into a hole, or tasks where exact positioning matters.
+VLA models have shown promise generalizing to new situations, but they can fall short when tasks demand high precision think contact-rich manipulation or tasks where exact positioning matters like low-level joint control.
 This is where RL fine-tuning comes in, allowing us to directly optimize the VLA policy using task-specific rewards.

 Several recent papers have shown different ways to fine-tune VLAs with RL: